 Supporting Schools Supports a Child's Success

-SBHS is designed to bring and support highly skilled clinicians into schools, after-school programs, and youth summer programs to assist personnel and other adults who interact with youth in both school settings and local communities.
-By implementing this program, SBHS expects to achieve increased access to school-aged youth who may otherwise not have access to counseling services and increased awareness of mental health issues among school-aged youth and adults on campus.
+SBHSN is designed to bring and support highly skilled clinicians into schools, after-school programs, and youth summer programs to assist personnel and other adults who interact with youth in both school settings and local communities.
+By implementing this program, SBHSN expects to achieve increased access to school-aged youth who may otherwise not have access to counseling services and increased awareness of mental health issues among school-aged youth and adults on campus.

 Individual grants of up to $100,000 may be awarded.
 Each awarded grant requires a 40% cost-sharing match.